 Immediately prior to the closing of a qualified initial public offering, all of the outstanding convertible preferred shares will automatically convert into ordinary shares.
-The June 30, 2014 pro forma consolidated balance sheet has been prepared assuming the automatic conversion of all outstanding convertible preferred shares into 5,967,612 ordinary shares (excluding conversion of the Series E shares as described in Note 14e); the exercise of all warrants, which are exercisable through the initial public offering, for 198,900 ordinary shares (excluding the exercise of the warrants as described in Note 14f and the issuance of 344,520 ordinary shares to the Company's Founder (see Note 9h)).
+The June 30, 2014 pro forma consolidated balance sheet has been prepared assuming the automatic conversion of all outstanding convertible preferred shares into 5,967,612 ordinary shares and the exercise of all warrants, which are exercisable through the initial public offering, for 464,904 ordinary shares (see Note 10 and Note 14f).